natcap/invest.users-guide/source/en/getting_started.rst

 + What you have already tried to solve the issue, and hasn't worked

-+ The entire log file produced by the model, located in the output Workspace folder - *<model name>-log-<timestamp>.txt*
++ The entire log file produced by the model, located in the output Workspace folder - *InVEST-natcap.invest.<model name>-log-<timestamp>.txt*

 Training
 --------